Frederick Ernest Appleyard

 Frederick Ernest Appleyard CB (6 June 1829 – 4 April 1911) was a British Army commander who served in numerous Victorian Era military campaigns including the Crimean War and the Second Anglo-Afghan War.
 He rose to the rank of major-general during his career.

 Background

 Appleyard was born on 6 June 1829 in Surrey, England to Frederick Newman Appleyard (formerly Cursitor of the High Court of the Chancery).
 He attended Elizabeth College, Guernsey.

-Appleyard's first wife, whom he married at Trinity Church, Hyde Park on 8 December 1855, was Louisa "Louise" Andrew (c.1834 – 27 September 1881), daughter of Alexander Andrew of Porchester Terrace, Hyde Park.
+Appleyard's first wife, whom he married at Trinity Church, Hyde Park on 8 December 1855, was Louisa "Louise" Andrew (c.1834 – 27 September 1881), daughter of Alexander Andrew of Porchester Terrace, Bayswater.
 On 22 April 1885 at St Mary The Boltons, he married Gertrude Tuppen (22 April 1865 – 9 June 1917) daughter of Harry Tuppen of South Kensington.
 Gertrude Appleyard later competed in the archery event at the 1908 London Olympic Games.